Family Soft

 FamilySoft Co., Ltd. (株式会社ファミリーソフ) is a Japanese company founded in 1987 and headquartered in Nerima, Tokyo.
-Since its establishment, FamilySoft are carrying on business in the field of game development and publishing.
+Since its establishment, FamilySoft has been doing business in the field of game development and publishing.
 They develop and publish mainly adventure, fighting, gyaruge, and war games.
 Some of the Mobile Suit Gundam and Macross titles were produced by the company.
-FamilySoft also produced games based on other anime like Area 88, Crusher Joe, Aura Battler Dunbine, Armored Trooper Votoms or Science Ninja Team Gatchaman.
+FamilySoft also produced games based on other anime, like Area 88, Crusher Joe, Aura Battler Dunbine, Armored Trooper Votoms or Science Ninja Team Gatchaman.
 In 1992, FamilySoft also established an adult game manufacturer, APPLE PIE Co., Ltd.

-Asuka 120% is their most notable franchise; however, only a few were published by other companies including ASK (a company related to Asmik Ace Entertainment), which the franchise was mainly developed by Fill-in-Cafe.
+Asuka 120% is their most notable franchise; however, only a few were published by other companies, including ASK (a company related to Asmik Ace Entertainment), and the franchise was mainly developed by Fill-in-Cafe.
 After Fill-in-Cafe filed for bankruptcy, Family Soft purchased the rights to most of their products.